freeman42x/haskell-editor-setup/README.md

 2. issue number and title in the line item description

 Very important is to attach an invoice to the expense.
 Send me an email at razvan.panda@gmail.com and I will give you the details you need to fill in the invoice.
 Make sure to specify in the email for which pull request the invoice is.
+Use an invoice generator for example to create the invoice.
+Make sure you are following all the laws in your country regarding emitting invoices.

 I will start by paying developers the following amounts for their work on issues: